jcacela0298/Java-Programs/Java_SpringBoot_Program/ReadMe.txt

 What is the purpose of this project?

 The purpose of this project is to create a rest API with Spring Boot so that customers can use Postman to make various requests (such as post, get, and delete) to and from our customer database.
 These requests travel to our customer database API, flowing through our business layer, DAO layer, and then to a real database (Postgres running on Docker) to receive appropriate responses, all while using N-tier architecture (where each layer is responsible for only one single thing).
-We can input customer data in the database via terminal, but we wanted to expose an API endpoint that clients can use to achieve the same thing in a more user-friendly manner.
+We can input customer data in the database via terminal, but we wanted to expose an API endpoint that clients can use to achieve the same thing in a more user-friendly manner using Postman.

 What does your system need in order to create Java Spring Boot projects?